Ibbad-Shabbir/ochi-designs/README.md

-# React + Vite
+# OCHI DESIGNS

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+this is a clone for the orignal website [ochi design][https://ochi.design/]

-Currently, two official plugins are available:
+i dont mean to copy this website and use it for personal benifits.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+this was solely done for **educational** and **learning** purposes

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Thank You